sebastianbrzustowicz/Robot-tasker-API/README.md

 ## Data transmitted to vehicle

-Data sent via websocket is JSON.
+Data is sent in JSON format.
 Keywords and types may vary depending on vehicle type used.
 Current state of object is fitting quadcopter data.
 Example values: